utfsm-eg2-data-analysis/simulations/README.md

    * Replace the content of the environment variables `SIMINDIR` and `TOPOUDIR` **(Lines 134, 136 and 138)** to point the repository and the production directory (avoid your home directory for this one)

    * **Lines 236-242** allow you to set the configuration for each job.
-I personally recommend, for the default value of 2 hours, to generate 3500 events per job.
+I personally recommend, for the default value of **3 hours**, to generate **3500 events per job**.
 It's highly recommended to test a few jobs before sending a large batch of jobs.

    * You can uncomment Lines **268-285** to retrieve the intermediate files of the process.